salman-abedin/puri/README.md

 # puri: A minimal URL launcher for the command line interface

-puri is a TUI for searching and selecting URLs from a given file.
+puri is a TUI for searching and launching URLs from a given file.

 puri is written in ~100 lines of pure POSIX shellscript.